 State of Hawaii

-Your Committee on Judiciary, to which was referred S.B.
-No. 2148 entitled:
+Your Committees on Hawaiian Affairs and Housing, to which was referred S.B.
+No. 2424 entitled:

-"A BILL FOR AN ACT RELATING TO VIOLATIONS OF CAMPAIGN FINANCE LAW,"
+"A BILL FOR AN ACT RELATING TO HOUSING FOR NATIVE HAWAIIANS,"

 The purpose and intent of this measure is to:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2148 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2424, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2424, S.D.
+1, and be referred to your Committee on Ways and Means.